-The Department of Environmental Systems Sciences (D-USYS) offers the two degree programmes in agricultural and environmental sciences (each with a Bachelor's and a consecutive Master's degree programme).
-The D-USYS organizes the teaching and examinations of its Bachelor's and Master's degree programmes, monitors compliance with the regulations, and adapts the programmes to new developments and findings.
+The Department of Environmental Systems Sciences (D-USYS) offers the two degree programs in agricultural and environmental sciences (each with a bachelor's and a consecutive master's degree program).
+The D-USYS organizes the teaching and examinations of its bachelor's and master's degree programs, monitors compliance with the regulations, and adapts the programs to new developments and findings.

 The D-USYS is lead by the head of the department.
 He represents the D-USYS externally and presides over the Department Conference.
 This conference is the most important decision-making body of the department and is formed by all professors of the department, representatives of the assistants, the technical and administrative staff and the students.
-The Departmental Conference elects the Directors of Studies, who are responsible for educational matters in the respective degree programmes.
+The Departmental Conference elects the Directors of Studies, who are responsible for educational matters in the respective degree programs.

 All matters of instruction are handled by the two instructional committees.
-These committees continuously review the quality of the degree programmes, are concerned that the education is constantly adapted to new developments, and are also places of discussion for the major and minor difficulties in daily teaching.
+These committees continuously review the quality of the study programs, are concerned that the education is constantly adapted to new developments, and are also places of discussion for the major and minor difficulties in daily teaching.
 In the teaching commission, students are equally represented as assistants and lecturers.
 The great weight of the students expresses the conviction that a strong co-responsibility helps to improve the success of the education.

-The study secretariats are the contact points for administrative questions regarding the degree programmes.
+The study secretariats are the contact points for administrative questions regarding the study program.